nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Preparation]
 To prepare for a VERY difficult stage in Donkey Kong Country 2, she maxed out her lives prior to starting the stream.
 Not only that, she drank Red Bull before starting the stream to psych herself up. (some random shit: she wasn't able to finish Animal Land in her first Donkey Kong Country Lost World stream, and it actually took her 3 hours to beat the stage)
 In Megaman X, she grinded lives to prepare for a difficult stage. (https://twitter.com/lulu_suzuhara/status/1145991936366432257)
-Little she did know that the game doesn't save the extra lives so when she started the stream she was shocked to see that the lives she grinded were gone.
+She didn't know that the game doesn't save the extra lives so when she started the stream she was shocked to see that the lives she grinded were gone.
 During the Fatal Frame collab with Debidebi Debiru, she wanted to see the true ending and perfect clear the game so they tried and tried again to trigger the event that unlocks the ending through a boss. (needs qc/tlc)
 In her Bloodborne stream, she stocked up on healing items until they maxed out before challenging a very difficult boss again.
 She wrote out notes for the event triggers that unlock the Shura ending in Sekiro.